EU cuts Baltic cod catch limits for 2016

-The catch limits for all types of Baltic fish would decrease by 15 percent to approximately 565,692 tonnes, said the Commission, the EU's executive.
+The catch limits for all types of Baltic fish would decrease by 15 percent to approximately 565,692 tonnes, said the Commission, the European Union executive.

 The Commission proposed cutting catch limits for Eastern Baltic cod by 20 percent to 41,143 tonnes.
 It did not propose a quota for Western cod, which it said was overfished, since it was still waiting for scientific data.